Parham-Saravani/Parham-Saravani/README.md

 I'm passionate about web development and enjoy building modern, responsive, and user-friendly web applications.

-I mainly work with **HTML, CSS, JavaScript, Tailwind CSS, and Bootstrap**.
+I mainly work with **HTML, CSS, JavaScript, Tailwind CSS.
 I also have experience with **Node.js, Express.js, and MongoDB**, and I'm continuously improving my JavaScript and frontend development skills.

 I enjoy building real projects, solving problems, and learning something new every day.